DelSkayn/toyjs/README.md

 - [x] Semi Keyword handling
 - [x] Operator precedence
 - [ ] Spans in AST
+  - [ ] Find a good way for spans to exist in the AST
 - [ ] String interner
 - [ ] Bigint
 - [ ] Unicode escape codes